-Pointers are hated by many first-year student of any dev school though it really isn't that bad.
+Pointers are hated by many first-year students of any dev school, though it really isn't that bad.
 I am going to try to give you a few elements to help you master those infamous pointers.

 I recently gave a lesson on C++ to someone to help him prepare for his exams.
 His problems?
 Pointers.
 And it just threw me back to the days I used to struggle with those too.

 Here is why I'm writing this C++ post in the middle of my usual content.
 I want to help you get through that!
 And, even if you use and prefer other languages where pointers don't exist, I think it'll be helpful to understand how your computer's memory works.

 - What is a pointer

 What's a variable?

 Let's start by describing what a variable is because I am sure it will help you tremendously to understand.
 This description is willingly not exactly accurate, so you'll understand better.
 I also wrote another post that will help you dive deeper into variables, you'll discover some good practices about it or compare how we use it in different languages.

 A variable is a memory zone in your computer where you are allowed to stock a value of your choice.
 It has an address, so we can find it and a name, so you don't have to remember its address.
 A variable has a type to tell the system how to act with a value.